5 mistakes to avoid when seeking funding for your medical device

-Making top-down assessments
+1. Making top-down market assessments

 Use comprehensive research and analysis to understand the behaviors of the target individuals within that segment and build a bottom-up strategic plan.
 Investors want to be confident that they are going to put money into your product machine and be assured that they will get a significant profit out.
 They need to see the market need, the market opportunity, and your plan to tackle both.

-Thinking all investors want the same thing
+2. Assuming all investors are the same

 Investors ultimately want to make money.
 But this doesn’t mean all investors are looking for the same thing.
 Unfortunately, it’s easy to think profitability should be your primary focus when pitching to investors.
-In reality there are three areas of risk investors typically look out for:

-Oversimplifying the regulatory process
+3. Oversimplifying the regulatory process

 “One of the biggest mistakes we see is oversimplifying the regulatory process,” Coker says.
-“This usually manifests in a single investor slide, typically toward the end with a very simple GANTT chart that shows the company applying for FDA submission (usually in the next few months of the date they are speaking).
+“This usually manifests in a single investor slide, typically toward the end with a very simple GANTT chart that shows the company applying for FDA submission (usually in the next few months of the date they are speaking).”

 “Going through the FDA is tough regardless of how simple the device is,” Coker says.
 “Investors are smart.
 They will ask questions.”